-- Unauthorized connecting of equipment to the campus network (this includes personal hubs in rooms).
+- Unauthorized connecting of equipment to the campus network (this includes personal routers/access points in residence hall rooms).

 - Attempting to break into the system by circumventing data protection schemes or uncovering security loopholes.
 This includes the wrongful use of programs that are designed to identify security loopholes and/or decrypt intentionally secure data.

 - Knowingly or negligently performing an act that will interfere with the normal operation of computers, terminals, peripherals, or networks.

 - Attempting to damage or to place excessive load on a computer system or network by using programs, such as (but not limited to) computer viruses, Trojan Horses and worms.